robotix/2020.robotix.in/_events/sheldon.markdown

 - For every timeout : *-30*
 - For every Restart : *-50*
-- For traversing the block not according to the equation : *-50*
+- For traversing the character not according to the equation : *-50*
 - For not concluding at the end zone : *-20*
-- For stepping over every
 - Time penalty : *-1 x Number of Seconds Taken*

 ###Contact